-Steve Rubin joined Bantam Books in 1984 after a decade-plus career in journalism.
+Stephen Rubin joined Bantam Books in 1984 after a decade-plus career in journalism.
 Named president and publisher of Doubleday in 1990, he remained there until 2009, interrupted by a three-year stint in London as chairman of Transworld Publishers.
-In 2009, he became president and publisher of Henry Holt, where he was chairman until early 2020.
-Rubin is also the founder of the Rubin Institute of Music Criticism.
+He served as president and publisher of Henry Holt until 2020, and currently he is a consulting publisher for Simon & Schuster.
+Rubin sits on the board of the San Francisco Conservatory of Music and is the founder of the Stephen and Cynthia Rubin Institute for Music Criticism.

 “Words and Music is a tour-de-force, brilliant, entertaining, insightful, and fearless.
 The prose is so visual, so elegant, so evocative.
 No pretensions, no ‘showing off,’ just describing life backstage and in drawing rooms and dining rooms.
 Steve brings us along and shares with us his extraordinary access.
 And perceptions.
 Between his passion for opera and publishing, Steve has met many of the luminaries in both fields, and quite a few reprobates as well.
 He brings all to life in this lively, hilarious, thoughtful, and often touching memoir.
 At times gushing, at times snarky, often gossipy, always warm and self-effacing, Words and Music guides us through a life fully lived, with great good humor, exceptional insight, and sparkling prose.
 He is wonderful company, as you will soon discover.”—Louise Penny, #1 New York Times–bestselling author of nineteen novels, and co-author of State of Terror with Hillary Clinton